berendjan/rust-messenger/README.md

 The source code consists of 5 main parts, where the MessageBus can be changes depending on the needs of the user.

-1. `messenger.rs` contains the root object.
+1. `messenger.rs` contains the header object.
-2. `macro.rs` generates the routing logic and the worker objects.
+2. `macros/` generates the routing logic and the worker objects.
-3. `traits.rs` specifies all the traits that are implemented.
+3. `traits/` specifies all the traits that are implementable.
 4. `message_bus/` contains possible implementations of the message bus required for concurrently sending/receiving data, uses mmap wrappers.
 5. `mmap/` contains mmap wrappers for the message bus implementations.